 Is there a lack of resources, such as time or budget, that prevent the development of formalized training programs?

-Have you identified any knowledge or skill gaps among customer service representatives?
+Have you identified any knowledge or skill gaps among customer support representatives?

 What training methods have been most effective in the past?

-Are there any external factors, such as industry regulations, that require specific training for customer service representatives?
+Are there any external factors, such as industry regulations, that require specific training for customer support representatives?

 How do you measure the impact of training on customer satisfaction and retention rates?